epfl-cede/jupyterhub-fileserver-api/docs/config.md

 ## ttl
 TimeToLive : time validity of the request (in seconds)

+Env variable: `TTL`

 ## root
-Path to the root of user directories
+Path to the root of user directories.

+Env variable: `HOMEROOT`

 # Changing the production port